 The course allows students to study drama in an academic setting, interrogating this art form and applying their knowledge and understanding to the process of creating and developing drama and to their own performance work.

-Students will take part in 2 pieces of coursework which will require a performance and a written log of supporting notes, and one written exam based on practical exploration of 2 texts.
+Students will take part in 2 pieces of coursework which will require a performance and a written portfolio and a standalone performance, and one written exam based on our set text and a live theatre review.